 39- Attend the Funeral Parade: Dress for the occasion in your Mardi Gras inspired costume and do not forget your best umbrella for Charleston’s annual Funeral Parade, for over 30 years.
 This New Orleans style parade dances and marches down Capitol Street to the sounds of the River Rat Band the Saturday before Labor Day.

-40- Drive Through Oglebay Park’s Winter Festival of Lights: One of the top rated Christmas light displays in America is located in Wheeling and has been going strong since 1985.
-This 6 mile drive featuring 300 acres of lights and displays was voted one of the 10 best Christmas light displays in the US by AOL Travel.
+40- Drive Through Oglebay Park’s Winter Festival of Lights: One of the top-rated Christmas light displays in America is located in Wheeling and has been going strong since 1985.
+This 6-mile drive featuring 300 acres of lights and displays was voted one of the 10 best Christmas light displays in the US by AOL Travel.

 41- Tour Historic Harper’s Ferry: John Brown’s Fort, found at Harpers Ferry National Historic Park, is where John Brown and his followers barricaded themselves during the infamous raid that sparked the American Civil War.
-The views are spectacular and draws around a million visitors per year.
+The views are spectacular and draw around a million visitors per year.
 Ghost tours are available, too.

 42- Drive Across the New River Gorge Bridge: Once the world’s longest single-span arch bridge, it is now the third, but still a beauty to behold.

-43- Visit a Retro Amusement Park: Camden Park, sign of the happy clown, is a cheesy, but still enjoyable small amusement park established in 1902.
+43- Visit a Retro Amusement Park: Camden Park, the sign of the happy clown, is cheesy, but still enjoyable small amusement park established in 1902.
 Crowd favorite rides include the Big Dipper, Paratrooper, and Rattler.
 Long time visitors will remember pronto pups (which you can still buy today) and the roller rink.

 44- Stroll through Tamarack: Tamarack is a huge artisan center full of quality West Virginia handicrafts and artwork in Beckley, right off of the WV Turnpike for convenience.
 These are not typical tourist trinkets on display but an impressive selection of upscale and handcrafted arts and crafts.
 The Greenbrier Resort manages an onsite cafeteria offering delicious food and drink.
 Try the fried green tomatoes!
 Certainly not your typical fast food selections.

-45- Eat a Biscuit Sandwich From Tudor’s: Tudor’s Biscuit World is practically a state institution, with a scrumptious breakfast menu to choose from and down home lunch and dinner favorites.
+45- Eat a Biscuit Sandwich From Tudor’s: Tudor’s Biscuit World is practically a state institution, with a scrumptious breakfast menu to choose from and down-home lunch and dinner favorites.
 My favorites are the Ron on toast (egg, cheese, sausage) and the Peppy (pepperoni and melted cheese).

 46- Partake in the Spa at Berkeley Springs State Park: Berkeley Springs has 102° mineral waters to enjoy in separate private walk-in tubs.
 This is one of the nation’s oldest health “healing spas”, most notably used by George Washington over a span of years.

-47- Attend a Performance or Concert at the Clay Center: Charleston’s premier performance hall, the Clay Center, is home to big name entertainment, concerts, Broadway shows, and comedy.
+47- Attend a Performance or Concert at the Clay Center: Charleston’s premier performance hall, the Clay Center, is home to big-name entertainment, concerts, Broadway shows, and comedy.
 The calendar of events has something for everyone.
 My favorite performances were Jason Mraz and Peter Frampton.

-48- Tour the Bloomery Plantation Distillery in Charles Town—The Bloomery grows their own lemons and makes limoncello to rival their Italian counter parts.
+48- Tour the Bloomery Plantation Distillery in Charles Town—The Bloomery grows their own lemons and makes limoncello to rival their Italian counterparts.
 This is a fun and funky spot where you can enjoy a tasting of all of their flavors.

 49- Book the Historic Home Tour of Bramwell: Once the richest neighborhoods in West Virginia, this town of old money and said to be mansions is a delight to explore.
 About 10 historic homes open their doors to the public once a year for this popular event in a super cute and friendly town.